Seals for semiconductor applications

-Characteristics of Semiconductor sealing
+Characteristics of semiconductor sealing

 The technology push for more complex devices requires semiconductor companies to research and design new methods of processing within their manufacturing cells.
+This brings an increase in challenging technical conditions including complex chemistry, increased temperatures and stringent cleanliness within manufacturing process and the surrounding tools.

-Wet Cleaning and ECD
+Wet cleaning and ECD

 Wet cleaning is a method used in semiconductor manufacturing to remove any contaminants from each layer of the wafer surface, usually by using chemicals and pure water.
 ECD is a method of laying down the bulk of the copper wiring within a semiconductor device.